prometheus/docs/content/docs/operating/configuration.md

 ```

 Credentials are discovered by the Google Cloud SDK default client by looking
-in the following places, prefering the first location found:
+in the following places, preferring the first location found:

-1. a JSON file specified by GOOGLE_APPLICATION_CREDENTIALS
+1. a JSON file specified by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
-2. a JSON file in a well known path, $HOME/.config/gcloud/application_default_credentials.json
+2. a JSON file in the well-known path `$HOME/.config/gcloud/application_default_credentials.json`
-3. fetched from the GCE Metadata server
+3. fetched from the GCE metadata server

-If prometheus is running within GCE the service account associated with the
+If Prometheus is running within GCE, the service account associated with the
-instance it is running on should have at least read only permissions to the
+instance it is running on should have at least read-only permissions to the
 compute resources.
 If running outside of GCE make sure to create an appropriate
 service account and place the credential file in one of the expected locations.